 Global digital format

-WPFC 2020 will be held in a new, innovative format: merging digital and in-person elements.
-UNESCO and The Kingdom of the Netherlands are the organizers of the conference.
-Dates are 9-10 December 2020.
-Many of the sessions will take place in the World Forum in The Hague, although with limited access for the public and the press.
-Registration is open now.
+WPFC 2020 was held in a new, innovative format: merging digital and in-person elements.
+UNESCO and The Kingdom of the Netherlands were the organizers of the conference.
+Dates were 9-10 December 2020.
+Many of the sessions have taken place in the World Forum in The Hague, although with limited access for the public and the press.

 Academic Conference on Safety of Journalists